Math 161 - Notes

 Completeness Every valid proposition within the theory is decidable: can be proved or disproved.

-We unpack these ideas slightly.
-By necessity, our descriptions are vague.
-Many notions need to be
+We unpack these ideas slightly, though our descriptions are vague by necessity: some notions must

-clarified (e.g., what is meant by a valid proposition) before these ideas can be made rigorous.
+be clarified (e.g., valid proposition) before these ideas can be made rigorous.

-relative consistency, dependent on the consistency of the underlying system.
+ative consistency, where consistency depends on that of the underlying system.
 An inconsistent

 Independence To demonstrate the independence of an axiom, exhibit two models: one in which all